InfoSec-Crow/HackingSetup/revshell-Script/multiRS/README.md

-# Mrs:3 -  Multi Reverse Shell Script
+# MistResS -  Multi Reverse Shell Script
 This script has the reverse shell commands listed below.
 It checks whether a program is present on the system or not.
 The appropriate command is then executed